AgentO3/the-golang-effect/outline.md

+[Work In Progress]

 - We believe in moving fast and we specifically pick tools that help us do just that.
+- Intros
+  - Owen Zanzal
+  - Baron Schwartz

+- What is The Golang Effect?
+  - The Tools we pick shape our company culture
+    - C++ culture
+    - Java culture
+    - Ruby culture

+- So Why Golang?
+  - Easy to learn
+  - Performant
+  - Fast to compile
+  - Easy to deploy

+- These Attributes Have Inspired Us
+  - Easy to learn
+    - We encourage continuous learning
+    - Not easy to hire Golang devs... yet.
+New hires are able to pickup Golang fast.
+    - Devs that don't have system programing experience are able to pickup Golang.

+- Two Steps Forward 1 Step Back
+  - Golang isn't aways perfect
+    - Can't cross-compile if you link to C lib

 - Golang is a perfect fit.
   - It’s easy to install for local development.
   - It compiles fast.